Associate Professor, Department of Communication

 Affiliate Faculty, E-Business Program, University of Ottawa

 My research embraces the cross/trans/inter-disciplinary nature of communication scholarship, with specific focus on examining the role of communication processes in improving health outcomes among marginalized communities and promoting broader social changes in local and international health contexts.
 I carry out these examinations in different communication contexts, including interpersonal, intercultural, organizational, and mass-media by using quantitative, qualitative, rhetorical, and critical methods.
 I am also actively involved in interdisciplinary and multisectoral research partnerships in other realms of communication, including multicultural media, religious diversity, and immigrant integration.
-Some of my current projects include:
+Some of my research projects include:

 - Adaptation and validation of physicians’ cultural competence scales for use in cross-cultural health care settings (China, Italy, and Switzerland)